 Frequently Asked Questions

-Can my wife (husband) go with me?
+Can my spouse or significant other go with me?

-Sadly, the answer is “no”.
-Again, we simply do not have the resources (funding or seating) available to transport all the veterans who are presently on our waiting list.
+Sadly, the answer is “no.” Again, we simply do not have the resources, funding, or seating available to transport all the veterans who are presently on our waiting list.

 How much does it cost?
 How much money do I need to bring?

 The cost is FREE for World War II, terminally ill veterans, and Korean War veterans.
 You do not need to bring any money, unless you intend to purchase souvenirs.